rintoug/docker-m2/README.md

 Run ```docker-compose up -d```

 #### Step 3
-Run the comamnd ```sh run.sh``` and you should have curl installed in your host machine before run this command
+Run the comamnd ```sh run.sh``` and you should have curl installed in your host machine before running this command